yousef-s/react-validator/README.md

 }
 ```

-An individual snapshot is an object with the following methods:
+An individual snapshot is an object with the following methods/properties:

-Method Name | Possible Return Values | Description
+Property/Method Name | Possible Values | Description
 -------------------- | --------------- | -----------
+valid | true or false | Set to true if value is valid, false otherwise.
+initial | true or false | Set to true if the value is the same as the initial state, false otherwise.
 isValid | true or false | Returns true if the value is valid, false otherwise.
 isDefault | true or false | Returns true if the value is the same as initial state, false otherwise.